-In addition to standard application materials, an application for Design Review shall include a detailed statement of the proposed construction or alteration, including:
+In addition to standard application materials, an application for Design Review shall include a detailed state of the proposed construction or alternation, including:

 - a.
-Its appropriateness to the neighborhood, surroundings and existing structures; - b.
-Other relevant information necessary for proper consideration of the application; - c.
+Its appropriateness to the neighborhood, surroundings and existing structures. - b.
+Other relevant information necessary for proper consideration of the application. - c.
 A detailed, scaled drawing that clearly illustrates the proposed construction or alteration. - d.
-Drawings or photographs showing existing conditions of the structure to be altered. - 2.
-Design Review - a.
-Within twenty-one (21) days of a filing of a completed application, the applicant shall meet with the Design Review Board to present and review a design that meets the the criteria in subsection (F).
-The initial meeting may be continued upon mutual consent of the Board and applicant.
+Drawings or photographs showing existing conditions of the structure to be altered.

+2. Design Review

-- Within fourteen (14) days of the final meeting, the clerk of the Design Review Board shall mail a copy of the Board's recommendation to the applicant and transmit a copy to the clerk of the TDRB. - c.
+- a.
+Within twenty-one (21) days of a filing of a completed application, the applicant shall meet with the Design Review Board to present and review a design that meets the criteria in subsection (F).
+The initial meeting may be continued upon mutual consent of the Board and applicant. - b.
+Within fourteen (14) days of the final meeting, the clerk of the Design Review Board shall mail a copy of the Board's recommendation to the applicant and transmit a copy to the clerk of the TDRB. - c.
 Within twenty-one (21) days of the Design Review Board's recommendation, the TDRB shall meet to consider the application.
-The applicant and abutters shall be notified of the meeting by first class mail at least three (3) working days in advance of that meeting. - 3.
-TDRB Review - a.
+The applicant and abutters shall be notified of the meeting by first class mail at least three (3) working days in advance of the meeting.

+3. TDRB Review

+- a.
 Notwithstanding the recommendation from the Design Review Board, the applicant shall have the primary responsibility of presenting the proposal to the TDRB and establishing that the proposal meets the criteria in Subsection (F). - b.
 The decision issued by the TDRB may, but need not, adopt by reference the recommendation(s) of the Design Review Board. - c.
 Unless by mutual written agreement between the TDRB and the applicant, the following requirements shall apply: - i.
 After receiving the applicant's testimony and after reviewing the application materials and the Board's recommendation, the TDRB shall issue its decision in writing to the applicant within 30 days from the close of testimony. - ii.
-Failure of the TDRB to issue its decision within the time and in the manner specified shall constitute an automatic granting of Design Review Approval, the occurence of which shall be certified in writing to the applicant by the Administrative Officer.
-This stipulation applies only to Design Review Approval and not to any additional zoning requirements that may apply to the application proposal. - E. Limitations - In administering these provisions, the Design Review Board and the TDRB shall focus their attention upon the compatibility of a proposed change, the location, anticipated use of the structure and other relevant factors, in light of Section F, Criteria for Approval.
-It is not intended to insist that new construction or alterations copy either existing architectural styles or existing decorative detail. - 2.
-The TDRB and Design Review Board shall not be overly restrictive in their judgment of plans for construction or alterations of structures of little historic or design value or of structures not highly visible from a public street or area, except where such construction or alteration would seriously impair the historic or architectural value of the surrounding buildings in the area.
-Furthermore, the TDRB and the Design Review Board shall not be overly restrictive in their consideration of plans for energy conservation.
+Failure of the TDRB to issue its decision within the time and in the manner specified shall constitute an automatic granting of Design Review Approval, the occurrence of which shall be certified in writing to the applicant by the Administrative Officer.
+This stipulation applies only to Design Review Approval and not to any additional zoning requirements that may apply to the application proposal.

+E. Design Review Minor Application: